gbarkerz/WinFormsMatchingGame/README.md

 From Version 1.1 of the game, players can select one set of their own 8 pictures to be used.
 Each picture must be accompanied by a name, and optionally a description, for players using screen readers to access.

+In the latest version of the game, players can import and export the accessible names and descriptions associated with a set of pictures.
+By default, the accessible names and descriptions supplied get saved to a file called "MatchingGamePictureDetails.txt" in the same folder that contains the pictures.

 The following image shows the Settings window in the game, with pictures and text relating to the planets of the Solar System.